2019 Deferral Limits for Voluntary Retirement Savings

-- Contribution changes for the VCU 403(b) Tax Deferred Annuity Plan (“TDA”) are made using the Salary Reduction Agreement 2018 (PDF) .
+- Contribution changes for the VCU 403(b) Tax Deferred Annuity Plan (“TDA”) are made using the .
 Return the completed form to VCU Payroll as instructed on the form.
-For changes to be effective with the first January paycheck, the form must be received by VCU Payroll no later than Thursday, January 4, 2018.
+For changes to be effective with the first January paycheck, the form must be received by VCU Payroll no later than Monday, January 7, 2019.

 VCU retirement plans administered by TIAA

 VCU Human Resources is closely following news regarding TIAA, one of VCU's approved retirement plan investment providers.
 Please be reminded that the individual products and services discussed in the news coverage (managed accounts, Wealth Management services, individual brokerage accounts) are not components of VCU's retirement plans.
 The investment options and share classes available to TIAA participants in the VCU Optional Retirement Plan and the VCU Cash Match Plan include both TIAA and non-TIAA funds that are selected and negotiated by the university in consultation with our independent investment adviser, CAPTRUST, and the the Investment Policy Advisory Committee.
 The guidelines for fund selection are published in the university's Investment Policy Statement .

 The state's Employee Direct system is currently unable to process health benefits elections and changes.
 Please use the health benefits enrollment form to submit changes or make elections to the state health plan.